bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 {: .info }
 > 📌 There are also exceptions to this rule:
 >
-> 1. Any component with the `action` property is of "action" type and hence the
+> 1. Any component with the `action` property is of "trigger" type and hence
->    *type* property can be omitted.
+>    the *type* property can be omitted.
 >
-> 2. *Action* components are not considered form fields and, therefore, they
+> 2. *Trigger* components are not considered form fields and, therefore, they
->    hav no *name* property.
+>    have no *name* property.

 ### Shorthand Syntaxes